 - Insurance information to assist us in filing your claim

-- Medical records if you have a complex history
+- Medical records, especially if you have a complex history

 Your Dental Consultation

-Our dentists will examine and evaluate you and discuss your oral surgery options.
-This is your time to become familiar with him and the staff and to voice your needs and concerns.
-Your health history and X- rays will be reviewed.
+Our oral surgeons will examine and evaluate your situation and discuss your oral surgery options.
+This is your time to become familiar with your surgeon and the staff and to voice your needs and concerns.
+Your health history and X- rays will also be reviewed.
 Please bring all medication you are taking and any X-rays that were given to you.
-Fees for surgical services will be explained to you.
-Our office staff will evaluate any dental insurance you have and discuss financial arrangements.
+Fees for surgical services will be explained to you at this time.
+Our oral surgery office staff will evaluate any dental and medical insurance you have and discuss financial arrangements.
 If you are under 18 years of age, you must be accompanied by a parent or legal guardian.
 If you cannot keep your scheduled appointment, please call us at (713) 783-5560 as soon as possible.
 Every effort will be made to see you at the appointed time.
-If emergencies should arise which make it impossible to do so, we will notify you of any unexpected delays.
+If emergencies should arise which make it impossible for us to do so, we will notify you of any unexpected delays.
 Your efforts to keep us informed and arrive when scheduled will be appreciated.

 Oral Surgical Fees & Payment

 Our goal is to provide our patients with the highest quality of oral and maxillofacial surgical care.
 We endeavor to do this in a professional and businesslike environment, at a cost that is both fair and reasonable.
 Sending frequent statements and following up on delinquent accounts can be costly.
 Therefore, to avoid rising costs, we ask that all fees be paid at the time of service.
 If special arrangements are necessary, please contact our office as soon as possible.
 For your convenience, we also accept Visa, MasterCard, Discover, and American Express credit cards.
 Additionally, we may be able to offer a third party financing option for major elective surgeries that can ease the financial burden for these procedures.